vacp2p/nescience-testnet/README.md

 {"balance":17}
 ```

+> [!NOTE]
-Note: the last command does not query the network.
+> The last command does not query the network.
-It works even offline because private account data lives only in your wallet storage.
+> It works even offline because private account data lives only in your wallet storage.
 Other users cannot read your private balances.

 #### Digression: modifying private accounts